Nako village is India's best-kept secret!

 -> Collection of Momos Recipe Ideas

-Because Nako is a remote village, you can not expect certain food ingredients to be always in stock.
+Because Nako is a remote village, you cannot expect certain food ingredients to be always in stock.

 Nako is a simple village, with donkeys standing around and hard-working locals.